okikiola11/symply-book-me-api/README.md

 $ rails s
 $ localhost:3000

+- Use postman to test the endpoints.

 - To run the tests
 $ bundle exec rspec

 ```
-- <strong>Use Postman or any other API tester to test the API</strong>

-- You should see an error since you need to log in to get any data

 ## Live link
 Click <a href="https://symply-book-me.herokuapp.com/">symply book me</a>